Hooray! Wi-fi! Small extravagances!

 Today, we rode a bus to Kumasi.
 That’s it.
 You can really only plan one activity a day here.
 It’s a combination of traffic snarls (what our host Peter calls, “go slow traffic”), and just general delays that are mostly unexplained.
 Everything moves at a pace that seems to suggest that this might be good a day for that activity – but tomorrow would be just as good.
 It doesn’t really matter.

 But today was a good day to take a bus to Kumasi, so that’s what we did for six and a half hours.
 I won’t explain the traffic delays; they’re so common as to be mundane.
-But here is just a little Ghana thing that I love: slogans on the back of tro-tros (overcrowded mini buses) and taxis.
+But here is a little Ghana thing I love: slogans on the back of tro-tros (overcrowded mini buses) and taxis.
 The slogans are lettered on the back window.
 Here is a sampling:

 “By the Power of God”